 Life with a Superhero is inspiring to me, as there is an example of a man with Down syndrome who is being a sexual man, enjoying that part of life and in love with a person who loves him back.

-Which is what I want for Moxie.
+Which is what I want for my daughter with Down syndrome.

 Which is want for all of my kids.